 HDMI (High-Definition Multimedia Interface) carries both audio and video signals.
-Configure the audio output as per the instructions below.
+In some cases it will be necessary to go to the Sound control panel and manually configure the HDMI audio output as per the instructions below.

-- 1. Connect a device with HDMI support to the HDMI-Out port. - Click Start, and click Control Panel (or point to Settings and click Control Panel). - Click Sound (Hardware and Sound), and click Playback (tab). - Click to select the connected HDMI device and click Set Default (or right-click the icon and select Set as Default Device).
+- 1. Click Start, and click Control Panel (or point to Settings and click Control Panel). - 2.
+Click Sound (Hardware and Sound) and click Playback (tab) - Depending on your display, the playback device may be selected, however in some cases you may need to select the audio device and click Set Default (button).
+If the display does not appear, select Realtek Digital Output and click Set Default (button). - 4.
+Double-click the device to access the control panel tabs illustrated overleaf.

-Figure B - 8
+Figure B - 9

 Sound - HDMI

 Device

 (Set Default)

-- 5. Double-click the connected HDMI device (or right-click and select Properties) to adjust the HDMI settings from the control panel tabs. - 6.
-Click OK to close the control panel (see notes overleaf).
+- Double-click the connected HDMI device (or right-click and select Properties) to adjust the HDMI settings from the control panel tabs. - Click OK to close the control panel (see notes overleaf).

-Figure B - 9
+Figure B - 10

 HDMI Device

 Properties